GeoscienceAustralia/dea-knowledge-hub/content/_templates/category-v1.rst

 {{ data.title }}
 ======================================================================================================================================================

-This category contains the following products.
+{{ data.description if data.description else "This category contains the following products." }}

 .. tableofcontents::